neuralpain/oneclickwinrar/README.md

 ### Advanced usage

-Follow steps 1-2 in basic usage, then read through the customization section to add custom licenses, downloads and enable different features.
+Follow steps 1-2 in basic usage, then read through the configuration section to add custom licenses, downloads and enable different features.

 > [!IMPORTANT]
 > Remember to extract the `bin` folder together with the script.
-This is necessary for generating your customized license key.
+This is necessary for generating your custom license key.

-# Customization
+# Configuration

-The aim of this method of customization is to provide a quick and easy way for anyone to enable extra functionality in the script while preserving portability.
-Essentially, one would only need to customize the script once and run it anywhere without the need for extra clicks or editing.
+The aim of this method of configuration is to provide a quick and easy way for anyone to enable extra functionality in the script while preserving portability.
+Essentially, one would only need to configure the script once and run it anywhere without the need for extra clicks or editing.

-There are two (2) types of customization:
+There are two (2) types of configuration:

-1. **Partial customization** i.e. custom licensing, custom install or custom download
+1. **Partial configuration** i.e. custom licensing, custom install or custom download
-2. **Complete customization** i.e. both custom licensing and installation
+2. **Complete configuration** i.e. both custom licensing and installation

-There are six (6) parameters in the customization process:
+There are six (6) parameters in the configuration process:

 1. `licensee` – This is "you" or whatever name you want to use
 2. `license-type` – The description of license that you want to install. **This is optional.**[^5]